priyansusingh/Writely/readme.md

 ## Installation

-To get started with WhiteSpace locally, follow these steps:
+To get started with DigitalDairy locally, follow these steps:

 1. **Clone the repository:**
     ```bash